By: Dr. Mark Allen PhD Last Updated: March 8, 2023

 Concussions | Traumatic Brain Injury | Post Concussion Treatment

-If you visit a healthcare professional for a concussion, you’ll probably be told to lie down in a dark room until all your symptoms go away.
-If you get any other advice, it’s usually just another way of saying, “Rest.”
-But in most cases, that’s not the best way to treat a concussion.
-And in our experience treating hundreds of patients, many of whom have had symptoms that lasted for months or years, we know that it can be frustratingly ineffective.
+If you visit a doctor for a concussion, you might be told to lie down in a dark room until all your symptoms go away.
+Many doctors learned that rest was the best way for patients to heal safely from a concussion, but that is no longer best practice.
+In fact, research shows that active management of concussion has better outcomes.
+And in our experience treating thousands of patients, many of whom had symptoms that lasted for months or years, we know that “rest until you feel better” can be frustratingly ineffective.

 As you’ll see, there’s a lot more you can do to recover from a concussion than lie around in bed all day.

-Signs and Symptoms of a Concussion: Do You Have a Concussion?
+Signs and Symptoms of a Concussion

 A concussion is the same thing as a mild traumatic brain injury (mTBI).
-You don’t have to receive a blow to the head to get a concussion: A concussion may occur whenever you receive a hit, shake, or jolt to the head.
+You don’t have to receive a blow to the head to get a concussion.
+A concussion may occur whenever you receive a hit, shake, or jolt to the head.
 For example, if your car stops suddenly, your brain might be jarred enough to hit your skull.
 If it does, that jostling is enough to cause concussion symptoms.

-If you have any of the symptoms of a concussion listed in the checklist we created (see below), and you received a known bump or shake to the head, you probably have a concussion.
+If you have any of the common symptoms of a concussion listed in the checklist we created (see above), and you received a known bump or shake to the head, you probably have a concussion.
 You can learn more about concussion symptoms, when they appear and disappear, and why in our guide to the symptoms of a concussion.

 What to Do after a Concussion

-How Do Doctors Treat a Concussion?
+How Doctors Treat a Concussion